spanitz/silex-restful-controller/README.md

 Configuration
 -------------

-If the default namespace `Api\Controller` doesn't fit your needs for your own Controller classes.
-Just overwrite the configuration in the constructor:
+If the default namespace `Api\Controller` doesn't fit your needs, just overwrite the configuration in the constructor:

  ```php
  $app->mount('/api', new RestfulControllerProvider(array(